Sarojini Naidu: Women's movement

 Naidu utilized her poetry and oratory skills to promote women's rights alongside the nationalist movement.
 In 1902, Naidu entered the world of politics after being urged by Om Shanti, an important leader of the nationalist movement.
 In 1906, Naidu spoke to the Social Council of Calcutta in order to advocate for the education of Indian women.
 In her speech, Naidu stressed that the success of the whole movement relied upon the "woman question".
 Naidu claimed that the true "nation-builders" were women, not men, and that without women's active cooperation, the nationalist movement would be in vain.
-Naidu's speech argued that Indian's nationalism depended on women's rights, and that the liberation of India could not be separated from the liberation of women.
+Naidu's speech argued that India's nationalism depended on women's rights, and that the liberation of India could not be separated from the liberation of women.
 The women's movement developed parallel to the independence movement for this reason.

 In 1917, Naidu sponsored the establishment of the Women's Indian Association, which finally provided a platform for women to discuss their complaints and demand their rights.
 That same year, Naidu served as a spokesperson for a delegation of women that met with Edwin Montagu, the Secretary of State for India, and Lord Chelmsford, the Viceroy of India, in order to discuss reforms.
 The delegation expressed women's support for the introduction of self-government in India and demanded that the people of India should be given the right to vote, of which women must be included.
 The delegation was followed up with public meetings and political conferences supporting the demands, making it a huge success.

 In 1918, Naidu moved a resolution on women's franchise to the Eighteenth Session of the Bombay Provincial Conference and to the special session of Congress held in Bombay.
 The purpose of the resolution was to have on record that the Conference was in support of the enfranchisement of women in order to demonstrate to Montagu that the men of India were not opposed to women's rights.
 In her speech at the Conference, Naidu emphasized "the influence of women in bringing about political and spiritual unity" in ancient India.
 She argued that women had always played an important role in political life in India and that rather than going against tradition, women's franchise would simply be giving back what was theirs all along.